In the last year or so, I’ve been focusing on making money with Amazon KDP & self publishing low & no content books.

 That said, I do think creating low content books is the best way beginners can get started and learn the basics.

-If I hadn’t personally started with no-content, I’m not sure I would have published that first book.
+If I hadn’t personally started with no-content, I’m not sure I would have published that first book at all.

 Because, for me, it was all completely out of my comfort zone and felt complicated enough at the time.